23 Online Jewelry Store Success Stories

 - Her brand offers many types of beauty products and ornaments, such as lipgloss, skin care items, false eyelashes, eyebrow pencils, nose rings, and more.

 - Her main goal is to give her clients high-quality cosmetics at reasonable prices.
 Arielle is extremely passionate about her company and longs to see it succeed and provide excellent service to all of her clients.

 Bella McFadden has become the first-ever seller to earn £1 million ($1.26 million) on the app.
 The global recession spurred by the coronavirus pandemic hasn’t shrunk her business.
 In fact, sales have gone up by 146% since the lockdown began.

-Bella McFadden (from Los Angeles, CA, USA) started *iGirl World * about 6 years ago.
+Bella McFadden (from Los Angeles, CA, USA) started *iGirl World * over 6 years ago.

 Bella McFadden (a.k.a.
 Internet Girl) started iGirl in 2017, while she was a teenager growing up in Canada and building an alt-fashion community from the bottom using only social media, her own selected wardrobe, and Depop, a social e-commerce platform to buy & sell fashion.

 Her aesthetic sense, inspired by Y2K emo culture made iGirl the underground internet's hottest commodity.

 iGirl has quite a strong social media presence, and she uses this to her advantage to market her products online.
 The iGirl Instagram account has more than 380K followers and Bella’s YouTube channel Internet Girl has over 138K subscribers.